NeueDarshan/simple_ConTeXt/README.md

 Similarly to the previous, the keys in `program_locations.PDF_viewers` can be any string, but each value should be the name of a PDF viewer program.
-(In the case of the Evince PDF viewer, this could be simply `evince` if it's on your environment path, or else an explicit path like `/usr/bin/evince`.)
+(In the example case of the Sumatra PDF viewer, this could be simply `sumatraPDF` if it's on your environment path, or else an explicit path like `C:/Program Files/SumatraPDF/SumatraPDF`.)

 ### Auto-Completion